-The main disadvantage of in-floor safes is that they can be difficult to access by virtue of being installed at basement level, an inconvenient location for many homeowners.
-Despite this minor drawback, floor safes offer excellent burglary and fire protection and are the safe of choice among informed homeowners and businesses alike.
+The main disadvantage of in-floor safes is their installation at basement level, which can make them difficult to access.
+Despite this, their excellent burglary and fire protection make them a preferred choice among informed homeowners and businesses alike.